Social and Behavioral Sciences PhD

 Writing Sample: Scholarly articles, technical reports or academic papers are preferred.
 Unless it is a published work (e.g., a book chapter or peer-reviewed journal article), the writing sample should be no more than 10 pages.

 Advanced Standing: A student enrolled in the PhD-SBS program may apply for advanced standing credits for graduate coursework graded "B" or better from an accredited institution.
-Credits for courses taken as part of a master's degree are considered.
+Graduate coursework taken at an accredited institution prior to matriculation and graded "B" or higher as part of a master's degree program may be accepted for Advanced Standing Credit toward a doctoral degree.
 Credits for thesis, fieldwork, clinical practice or directed projects/readings cannot be used for advanced standing credit.
-To be approved for advanced standing, the courses must be deemed appropriate as part of the student’s training in the PhD-SBS program.
-The maximum number of advanced standing credits awarded is 9.
+To be approved for advanced standing, the courses must be deemed appropriate as part of the student's training in the PhD-SBS program based on a review of the course syllabus.

 Program Requirements